zhon/mockist-style-javascript-tdd-kata/README.md

 };
 ```
 I notice the End to End test is failing to show 'World'. **Yes, and I would fix it in production code.**

+# TODO let get the input for the name.

 ## Test 7
 What now? **Now we seek wisdom.**